 UPS offers multiple flat rate shipping options for eCommerce packaging of various sizes.
 These flat rates apply to package sizes from one square inch up to 1,728 square inches.

 If there are products you sell online like t-shirts, books, or goods of similar shape and size, you can expect to pay anywhere from $7 to $12 for shipping.
-If your items are shoebox-sized or larger, you may pay between $14 to $23 for shipping, or more.
+If you're wondering about costs associated with how to ship large items or how to ship frozen food, you may pay between $14 to $23 for shipping, or more.

 To determine your final shipping cost, go to UPS’s website and navigate to the shipping area.
 Enter basic information requested about the origin and destination of your package, and select your desired shipping service.